A two-family house can be a good investment, especially if the buyer lives in one of the units.

 By Amie Pisano and Nicole Ball

 Buying real estate is a big decision.
 When shopping for a home, buyers generally know exactly what they’re looking for—from objective considerations like square footage, acreage, and carrying costs, to intangibles like style, vibe, and community.
 When shopping for an investment property, however, buyers may be in unfamiliar territory.
+When it comes to buying a house, you will probably want to know how much you will pay in conveyancing fees and when you will have to pay them.
+For more info, you may want see the different types of conveyancing fees here.

 To help put you on the path to profit, here are eight things every new investor should consider.